×

 This week's shelves are from Elizabeth:

 "Hello, I'm Elizabeth, I'm from Kansas, and these are my shelves!
 I've been collecting anime and manga for about 10 years now.
 I've been meaning to send pics in for a long time, but I am about ready to move and I wanted to get some pictures before I boxed everything up.
 And good thing I'm moving too - because I've run out of room in these built-in book cases!
 I also have some more manga in boxes that I was planning on selling one day... or not.
 I like collecting a little of everything besides DVDs and manga, including plush, figures and CDs.
-The binders are full of Pokémon cards.
+The binders are full of Pokemon cards.
 I'm also including some bonus pictures of my CD collection, since you can't really read the spines from the light glare.
 Also, I want to apologize for the dust on the figures.
 It didn't seem worth the effort to properly dust the shelves when I'm just going to be boxing them all up in the next few days.
-And also for the bootleg Yu-Gi-Oh!
-DVDs - I know they're bootlegs but they're just too nostalgic and funny to get rid of."
+And also for the bootleg Yu-Gi-Oh DVDs - I know they're bootlegs but they're just too nostalgic and funny to get rid of."

 Fun shelves!
 Thanks for sending them in!